 - Drug tests to ensure that levels of opiates in the system are decreasing over time and to identify whether or not use of other drugs of abuse may be complicating the process

 - Checking in with other medical professionals who are treating the client to synthesize treatment plans and avoid the prescription of opioids by another doctor

 - Alternative treatment for chronic pain if the pain has continued to be an issue

 If medical monitoring during the tapering process reveals there are any functional issues on any of the above points, a more supported form of detox may be recommended.

-If there are no other factors playing a role in how the individual experiences detox, then the timeline will be as quick as the managing physician allows.
+If no other factors are playing a role in how the individual experiences detox, then the timeline will be as quick as the managing physician allows.
 This will be influenced by the dose level at the time detox begins.

 According to a person’s tolerance, the physician will likely prescribe a bump down in the dosing schedule every two to four weeks.
 If at any time the person wants to hold at a certain dose, that will extend the timeline.
 If everything is going smoothly or the person is willing to deal with some discomfort associated with Percocet withdrawal symptoms, it can be a simple, if not tedious, process.

 In some cases, tapering off Percocet is complicated.
 Psychological dependence on the drug coupled with physiological dependence equals addiction, and addiction cannot be treated by simply tapering down the dose over time.

 For many people, medications approved to assist someone through the process of Percocet detox can be a lifesaver, easing cravings and other withdrawal symptoms associated with opioid detox.
 Some medication options include: